0fatih/openzeppelin-ownable-implementation/README.md

 When you inherit a contract from Ownable, its constructor will run automatically.
 And the `msg.sender` (deployer) will be the owner of that contract.

-If you want to use, you can look at the usage of [hardhat](https://hardhat.org/getting-started/).
+If you want to interact or something else with this contract, you can look at usage of [hardhat](https://hardhat.org/getting-started/).